The 10 Best Places to Take Photos on Oahu

 A lot of tourists will go to Hanauma Bay Nature Preserve to snorkel and take underwater photos.
 I haven’t been since high school so I don’t have much feedback on that, but I do remember that even back then it was a bit too touristy for my liking.
 I skip it every time I go.

 I do, however, strongly recommend that you swim in the wild with dolphins on the westside.
 Dolphin Excursions is the company I recommend using.
 The photo opps are like nothing else because you are in the wild truly swimming with them in their natural habitat.
 You’ll also likely run into some other creatures like turtles or octopus!
+Check out my post on How to Swim with Dolphins in the Wild in Oahu, Hawaii for more detailed info.

 If you need some good underwater photo inspo, check out @kailua_kat on Insta.